comparaonline/eslint-config-react/README.md

-eslint-config
+eslint-config-react
 =============================

-The ComparaOnline linter shareable configuration for javascript.
+The ComparaOnline linter shareable configuration for React apps.

 # Installation